 The expansion at Harrah’s Cherokee Valley River is scheduled for a 2024 ribbon cutting.
 Meanwhile, the Catawba Two Kings Casino has re-started work on the infrastructure around the temporary casino, though not on the permanent casino structure.

-The Catawba Nation elected a new chief, Brian Harris, who indicated that he will prioritize casino development.
+The Catawba Nation elected a new chief, Brian Harris, who said he would prioritize casino development.

 When those two facilities eventually open, the boost in traffic to North Carolina tribal casinos will give the DC region a sizable revenue boost.

-The potential for more NC commercial casino expansion and the launch of online sports betting in North Carolina may also factor into revenue growth in the region.
+The potential for more expansion of NC casinos and the launch of online sports betting in North Carolina may also factor into revenue growth in the region.
 Nothing has likely been factored in about a possible addition of online casino platforms such as Caesars Casino.

 Other states within the D.C.
 Regions, such as Louisiana, Connecticut and New York, legalized online sports betting, and the region had the second-highest increase in revenue percentage of all the regions in the country.
 From that perspective, the mobile launches may have been a help in those revenue numbers.